aarshkshah1992/Parallel-Fold-Map/README.md

 are already provided in the library.

-I implemented my own type classes and instances rather than using existing ones from cats or scalaz to get a better understanding of how they work.
+I implemented my own type classes and instances to get a better understanding of how they work.
 Some examples on how to use the library can be found in the **exampleapps** package.

 Please feel free to add your type classes/instances and examples.